AlivadTheImpala/school_vault/Networking Key Terms.md

 I/O Manager: running in kernal mode the I/O manager acts as a bridge between user mode programs and the hardware that governs input and output interactions.

 Device Driver: this is a program that provides a software interface to hardware connected to a computer.
 This allows the program to drive the hardware, take commands and send them back to the program.

+FAT: File Allocation Table, this was a file system standard developed originally for floppy disks and then later adapted to HDD's.
+It was used as the default standard on windows